Hyperbolic and cubical rigidities of Thompson's group V: Introduction

 \begin{thm} A finitely generated group all of whose finite-index subgroups \begin{itemize} \item are hyperbolically elementary, \item and do not surject onto $\mathbb{Z}$, \end{itemize} satisfies Property $(FW_{\infty})$. \end{thm}

-We emphasize the fact that we do not know if the property of being hyperbolically elementary is stable under taking finite-index subgroups.
+We emphasize that the property of being hyperbolically elementary is not stable under taking finite-index subgroups, as shown by Example \ref{ex:Caprace}.
 Since Thompson's group $V$ is a simple group, the combination of our two main theorems immediately implies that $V$ satisfies Property $(FW_{\infty})$.

 \begin{cor} Any isometric action of Thompson's group $V$ on a finite-dimensional CAT(0) cube complex fixes a point. \end{cor}